VideologyInc/websink/README.md

 # WebRTC WebSink GStreamer Plugin

-A Go-based GStreamer plugin that allows streaming directly to web browsers using WebRTC.
-This plugin creates a complete streaming solution by combining:
+A GStreamer plugin that allows streaming directly to web browsers using WebRTC.
+This plugin is available in both Go and Rust implementations, and uses Pion and WebRTC-rs respectively, instead of the native gstreamer webrtc implementation.
+It creates a complete streaming solution by combining:

 - A GStreamer sink element that handles H264 video streaming via WebRTC
 - An HTTP server that serves the client webpage